Quilt: Bangladeshi quilts

-Sindhi Ralli quilts
+India: Kantha, Ralli, and Balaposh — the unquilted scented quilt

 Women in the Indus Region of the Indian subcontinent make beautiful quilts with bright colors and bold patterns.
 The quilts are called "Ralli" (or rilli, rilly, rallee, or rehli) derived from the local word "ralanna" meaning to mix or connect.
 Rallis are made in the southern provinces of Pakistan including Sindh, Baluchistan, and in the Cholistan Desert on the southern border of Punjab, as well as in the adjoining states of Gujarat and Rajasthan in India.
+In India Kantha originated from the Sanskrit word kontha, which means rags, as the blankets are made out of rags using different scrap pieces of cloth.
+Nakshi kantha consisting of a running (embroidery) stitch, similar to the Japanese Sashiko is used for decorating and reinforcing the cloth and sewing patterns.
+Katab work called in Kutch.
+It is popularly known as Koudhi in Karnataka.
+Such blankets are given as gifts to newborn babies in many parts of India.
+Lambani tribes wear skirts with such art.
 Muslim and Hindu women from a variety of tribes and castes in towns, villages, and also nomadic settings make rallis.
 Quiltmaking is an old tradition in the region perhaps dating back to the fourth millennium BC, judging by similar patterns found on ancient pottery.
-Jaipuri Razai (quilt) is one of the most famous things in Jaipur because of the traditional art and process of making it.
-Jaipuri Razai is printed by the process of Screen printing or block printing which are both handmade processes carried out by the local artisans of Jaipur, Sanganer, and Bagru.
+Jaipuri razai (quilt) is one of the most famous things in Jaipur because of the traditional art and process of making it.
+Jaipuri razai is printed by the process of Screen printing or block printing which are both handmade processes carried out by the local artisans of Jaipur, Sanganer, and Bagru.
 Jaipuri quilts are designed to keep you warm during winters without irritating your skin.
 By including elements of traditional art in your modern living spaces, you can preserve the essence of Indian culture wherever you live.

 Rallis are commonly used as a covering for wooden sleeping cots, as a floor covering, storage bag, or padding for workers or animals.
 In the villages, ralli quilts are an important part of a girl's dowry.
 Owning many ralli quilts is a measure of wealth.
 Parents present rallis to their daughters on their wedding day as a dowry.

 Rallis are made from scraps of cotton fabric dyed to the desired color.
 The most common colors are white, black, red, and yellow or orange with green, dark blue, or purple.
 For the bottoms of the rallis, the women use old pieces of tie-dye, ajrak, or other shawl fabric.
 Ralli quilts have a few layers of worn fabric or cotton fibers between the top and bottom layers.
 The layers are held together by thick colored thread stitched in straight lines.
 The women sit on the ground and do not use a quilting frame.
 Another kind of ralli quilt is the sami ralli, used by the samis and jogis.
 This type of ralli quilt is popular due to the many colors and the extensive hand-stitching employed in its construction.